zorone/flutter-firstStep/README.md

 # flutter-calculator
-My project for try using flutter.
+My project to try using Flutter